wladyjvr/WhatsAllApp/README.md

 ## FAQ
+* __Can you update the script so it becomes a mass surveillance tool?__

+   No, it has its privacy concerns already as it is.
+Ask your local secret service for more info.

 * __Can you update the script so it includes feature X?__

    Maybe: tell me (loran@ralon.nl) what feature you'd like to have included and I'll make you a nice offer :)